Print Film Plastic

 • Soifua Maloloina: Brands are shifting to compostable films made from PLA (polylactic acid) or starch blends, reducing plastic waste.

-• Advanced Barriers: Co-extruded films combining PET, EVOH, and PE layers offer superior gas and moisture resistance, extending product shelf life.
+• Advanced Barriers: Co-extruded films combining PET, Evoh, and PE layers offer superior gas and moisture resistance, extending product shelf life.

 • Automation Compatibility: Films designed for high-speed sealing machines are in demand, with impulse sealing and ultrasonic welding gaining popularity.